dongdongbh/plagiarize-cheaker/Readme.md

 # Plagiarism Detection Tool

 This tool is designed to automate the process of detecting plagiarism in student submissions across various assignments.
 It extracts text from both PDF and DOCX files, filters out common questions, and compares documents to identify significant similarities using configurable thresholds.

+It was initially developed for a course with CIS675: Design and Analysis of Algorithms students at the Syracuse University and it can be adapted to other academic settings.

 ## Features